GonMazzini/Gon_Portfolio/README.md

-####  (Many of my repositories regarding Machine Learning, Optimization problems, Wind Loads and Reliability analysis can be seen in https://github.com/GonMazzini )
+#### https://github.com/GonMazzini <- many of my repositories regarding Machine Learning, Optimization problems, Wind Loads and Reliability analysis can be seen in )

 # This Portfolio contains a brief overview of some Machine Learning models related to Wind Energy.